Logo of the The Poor Swiss

 Finally, Swiss stamp duty is also due on the transactions (for ETFs only, not index funds) and is not included in the all-in fee.
 As wealth managers, Finpension is obligated to charge this.

 Since they are using ETFs, there is no issuing or redemption commission when you buy or sell.
+The currency conversion fee is also included into the fees.

 Overall, the fees of Finpension Invest are excellent.
-A total of about 0.49% fee is really among the best we can find in Switzerland.
+A total fee of about 0.49% is really among the best we can find in Switzerland.

 US Withholding Tax